Allied Health Building, Room 122

 F = 75.9 - 0

 Note: A grade of C or better is required to complete the PTA major.
+The student must attain a passing grade (74.5% or 600/800) on the Final Capstone Exam in order to satisfactorily complete the Amarillo College Physical Therapist Assistant Program.

 Full attendance of class time is also expected.
 A student will be counted as "absent" if the student is out of class more than 20 minutes of a class time.
 For example, if in any given day a student arrives 15 minutes late to class, takes an extra 5 minutes for break and leaves class for 5 minutes for any reason (phone calls, appointments, bathroom breaks, illness), that is considered an "absence" for the day.
 This type of absence counts in the total number of absences resulting in lowering of the final course grade.